 Hove Grown 2017

-In March 2017, Drunk With A Pen is proud to be hosting two solo shows during Hove Grown festival.
+In March 2017, Drunk With A Pen was proud to host two solo shows during Hove Grown festival.

 Both shows will be held at Artista, tickets £5 advance or £7 on the door.
 Proceeds from the show went to the Clock Tower Sanctuary.